 A further problem with the simple plume hypothesis for the older (pre-70 Ma) portion of the hotspot track is the dramatically different morphologies of Rio Grande Rise and the TGW chain.
-Rio Grande Rise contains two subrounded plateaus and a north-south ridge oriented parallel to the paleo-Mid-Atlantic Ridge axis, whereas Walvis Ridge is a curved linear feature whose morphology changes along its length (Figures F1, F2).
-Both Rio Grande Rise Massif and the southeastern Rio Grande Rise Massif are split by the prominent northwest-southeast oriented Cruzeiro do Sul rift.
+Rio Grande Rise contains two subrounded plateaus and a north-south ridge oriented parallel to the paleo-Mid-Atlantic Ridge axis, whereas Walvis Ridge is a curved linear feature whose morphology changes along its length (Figures F1, F4).
+Both the Rio Grande Rise Massif and the southeastern Rio Grande Rise are split by the prominent northwest-southeast oriented Cruzeiro do Sul rift.
 The current explanation for these troughs is a failed Eocene rifting event (Camboa and Rabinowitz, 1984; Mohriak et al., 2010), which occurred in a midplate setting and has no clear tectonic cause.
-A similar rift has been observed at Valdivia Bank (Jimenez Garcia, 2017; Sager et al., 2021), but its origin is still unknown.
-Notably, similar rifts are observed at other LIPs such as the Manihiki Plateau (Danger Island and Suvorov Troughs) (Nakanishi et al., 2015).
+A similar rift has been observed at Valdivia Bank (Jiménez García, 2017; Sager et al., 2021; Contreras et al., 2022), but its origin is still unknown.
+Notably, similar rifts are observed at other LIPs, such as the Manihiki Plateau (Danger Island and Suvorov Troughs) (Nakanishi et al., 2015; Pietsch and Uenzelmann-Neben, 2016).
 In contrast, the TGW chain changes morphology along its length from ridge to plateau to elongated ridges leading to several seamount trails.
-O'Connor and Jokat (2015a) explained the morphology changes by the interaction of the TGW plume and the Mid-Atlantic Ridge and proposed that the seamounts on the ridge represented the best estimate of the actual TGW hotspot track.
-Homrighausen et al. (2018a, 2019, 2020), however, showed that seamounts atop the original TGW chain form a secondary hotspot track, ~30-40 Ma younger than the original TGW edifices (see below).
+O'Connor and Jokat (2015a) explained the morphology changes along Walvis Ridge by the interaction of the TGW plume and the Mid-Atlantic Ridge and proposed that the seamounts on the ridge represented the best estimate of the actual TGW hotspot track.
+Homrighausen et al. (2018, 2019, 2020), however, showed that seamounts atop the original TGW chain form a secondary hotspot track \sim 30-40 Ma younger than the original TGW edifices.
 They also point out that extensional faulting appears to postdate substantial erosion of the originally subaerial Walvis Ridge, which places its relationship to TGW plume-ridge interaction into question.
-After the Mid-Atlantic Ridge drifted away from the TGW hotspot, individual seamount chains of the Guyot Province were created as the plume and Mid-Atlantic Ridge drifted apart (Rohde et al., 2013b; O'Connor and Jokat, 2015a).
+After the Mid-Atlantic Ridge drifted away from the TGW hotspot, individual seamount chains of the Guyot Province formed as the plume and Mid-Atlantic Ridge drifted apart (Rohde et al., 2013b; O'Connor and Jokat, 2015b).